 News

 The holidays are a time for connection, reflection, and community - but for many families across Los Angeles County, this season also brings financial hardship and uncertainty.
+Rising costs, food insecurity, and everyday challenges can make it difficult for some of our neighbors to meet basic needs.

 CAPE has secured an important step forward in our Unfair Labor Practice (ULP) case against the Assessor regarding his unilateral change to Telework.